Forest Management Plan frequently asked questions

 What is ecological thinning?

-The potential benefits of ecological thinning include:
+The potential co-benefits of ecological thinning include:

 - faster growth of remaining trees to maturity, reducing the time required to develop suitable habitat, such as hollows, for fauna

-- long-term carbon storage.
+- contribution to long-term carbon storage.

-Where and how will ecological thinning be undertaken?
+Where and how is ecological thinning undertaken?

 Will the timber from ecological thinning activities be used?